KushagraTomar/Heartbeat-Classification-using-ECG/Model/README.md

 ![image](https://user-images.githubusercontent.com/83596240/183440057-23200f9e-c8c8-49a2-b397-1409695a2d74.png)

-The accuracy as reduced to 76.3% and the loss as increased to 132% when we add noise to the noise to dataset
+The accuracy as reduced to 76.3% and the loss as increased to 132% when we add noise to the dataset

 Confusion matrics of the newly trained model